 Under original Medicare, you can get a wide variety of medical services including hospitalizations; doctor visits; diagnostic tests, such as X-rays and other scans; blood work; and outpatient surgery.

 Under Medicare Advantage, you will get all the services you are eligible for under original Medicare.
 In addition, some MA plans offer care not covered by the original option.
 These include some dental, vision and hearing care.
 Some MA plans also provide coverage for gym memberships.
-And in the past few years the federal government has been adding services these plans can offer, including such home improvements as wheelchair ramps to help Medicare beneficiaries remain at home, providing transportation to doctors’ offices and getting meals delivered.
+And in the past few years the federal government has been adding services these plans can offer, including such home improvements as wheelchair ramps to help Medicare beneficiaries remain at home, providing transportation to doctors’ offices, coverage of some over-the-counter medications, acupuncture and getting meals delivered.
 Which services are available varies by plan.

 Under original Medicare, the federal government sets the premiums, deductibles and coinsurance amounts for Part A (hospitalizations) and Part B (physician and outpatient services).
 For example, under Part B, beneficiaries are responsible for 20 percent of a doctor visit or lab test bill.
 The government also sets maximum deductible rates for the Part D prescription drug program, although premiums and copays vary by plan.
 Many beneficiaries who elect original Medicare also purchase a supplemental – or Medigap – policy to help defray many out-of-pocket costs, which Medicare officials estimate could run in the thousands of dollars each year.
 There is no annual cap on out-of-pocket costs.